MaxWipfli/zoomlaunch/README.md

 Meetings can either be launched by directly specifying a meeting id (and optional password), or by choosing a meeting out of a stored list.

-**Important**: Because this script relies on `xdg-open`, it only works on Linux operating systems as of now.

 **Important**: Please read the disclaimer at the end of this README before using the software.

 ## Usage